equinor/ert/docs/reference/configuration/keywords.rst

 ---------------
 .. _analysis_module:

-The final EnKF linear algebra is performed in an analysis module.
+The term analysis module refers to the underlying algorithm used for the analysis, or update step of data assimilation.
 The keywords to load, select and modify the analysis modules are documented here.

 .. _analysis_select:
 .. topic:: ANALYSIS_SELECT

-        This command is used to select which analysis module to actually use in the
+        This command is used to select which analysis module to use in the
         updates:

         ::